Updated: Aug 28

 A couple of things to consider before bringing a puppy home:

 Is a puppy right for your family's current season of life?
 Are you able to commit to the time and supervision they need right now?
 They're infants, after all and can't be left alone long.
 They need a safe set-up.

 Inviting a new fur member into your family is an important decision that shouldn't be taken lightly or made impulsively.
 Before you adopt a new puppy, make sure you've really thought about whether you have the time, finances, and patience to commit to caring for and housebreaking them.

 If you're able to, I highly recommend taking the week off of work to establish good potty training habits and to really bond with your new furbaby.

 Has everyone in the household met the puppy you're interested in?

-I highly recommend you bring your children and any current dogs to meet the puppy before making the final decision to bring them home.
+I highly recommend you bring your children and dogs you already have to meet the puppy before making the final decision to bring them home.

 When we adopted Charlie, we brought our dog Penny along to meet him and walked around together for a bit.

 Once Puppy Is Home:

 Puppies pee and poop A LOT.
 You'll need to establish a good potty training schedule for your puppy.